 When to Repot

 Wait to repot until after blooms have faded, but before new buds develop.
 Depending on your plant, this is generally in early spring.
 Thanksgiving Cactus often bloom best when pot-bound.
-Do not repot them unless absolutely necessary.
+Do not repot them unless necessary.

 How to Repot

 Grasp the base of the Thanksgiving Cactus firmly while inverting the pot.
 Then, gently slide the plant and root ball from the pot, careful not to damage any roots.

 Brush away as much old soil as possible to expose the roots.
 Gently rinse any additional soil away from the roots.
 Examine the roots carefully, checking for brown or soggy sections.
 Cut any damaged areas back to healthy, white tissue before proceeding.